 13. French Health - Complaints System

-Obtaining health cover in France is no longer the simple formality that once was the case.
+Obtaining health cover in France for some is no longer the simple formality that once was the case.

-Although, in the end, most problems appear to be resolved satisfactorily, it is frequently not before a great deal of stress and cost to those involved.
+Although, in the end, most problems appear to be resolved satisfactorily, it is frequently not before a great deal of stress and cost to applicants.